What is an Investment?

 A simple way of classifying investments is to divide them into three categories or “investment methods” which include:

 - Equity investments (company ownership)

 Finally, there is a large class of investments called derivatives, which – as the name implies – are derived from other securities.
 There are many kinds of derivatives, all of which merit an article of their own.
-However, an example of commonly known derivatives are futures and options, which are investment instruments that base their value off an underlying stock or commodity.
+However, examples of commonly known derivatives are futures and options, which are investment instruments that base their value off an underlying stock or commodity.

 CFI offers a number of informative resources on investing, including the articles listed below.